 Alignments during warm-up.
-During the 20-minute warm-up period, the spectrum analyzer will use the alignment data generated during the previous use of the instrument as it warms to operating temperature (if Auto mode is selected).
+During the 20-minute warm-up period, the signal analyzer will use the alignment data generated during the previous use of the instrument as it warms to operating temperature (if Auto mode is selected).
 During the specified period for warm-up, the instrument performance is not warranted.

 Alignments during normal operation.
-Once the spectrum analyzer reaches operating temperature, an alignment will be run.
+Once the signal analyzer reaches operating temperature ±3 degrees C (as detected inside the instrument), an alignment will be run.
 If an alignment becomes necessary during a measurement cycle (if Auto mode is selected), the measurement is aborted and an alignment procedure is run.
 Once an alignment procedure is completed, the measurement cycle restarts.